-We collect, preserve, organize, and make available rare and unique materials documenting the history of the health sciences in general and at the Columbia University Medical Center in particular.
+Archives & Special Collections collects, preserves, organizes, and makes available rare and unique materials documenting the history of the health sciences in general and particularly at the Columbia University Irving Medical Center.
 Our holdings include books, journals, manuscripts, photographs, prints, sound recordings, moving images and artifacts which because of their historical value, rarity, or fragility must be kept separate from the library's general circulating collection.

-The department also serves as the archives for the schools of the Columbia University Medical Center:
+The department serves as the archives for the schools of the Columbia University Irving Medical Center:

 - College of Physicians & Surgeons (1767)